Cleanup Data Storage

 WARNING: Deleting all files in

-web/var/tmp/ can have a huge impact on performance until all needed thumbnails are generated again.
+public/var/tmp/ can have a huge impact on performance until all needed thumbnails are generated again.

 Deleting items in Pimcore moves them to the recycle bin first.
 The recycle bin works quite similar to the versioning,